ankitjainlms/XcodeCloud/screenshare_app_ios-main/README.md

 ##Project Setup Instructions:
 Navigate to the On24ScreenShare folder.
+Open Terminal and run the command pod install.
+In case pod install does not work, follow the sequence given below:

+delete the Podfile.lock file
+rm -rf pods
+pod cache clean --all
+pod deintegrate
+pod setup
+pod install

 Open On24ScreenShare.xcworkspace.
 Configure the Bundle Identifier and App Groups at the Apple Developer portal, follow URL to setup required things. (https://developer.apple.com/help/account/manage-identifiers/register-an-app-id).
+# Change Group Name
-Change the App group name and preferredExtension in ViewController.
+1.Change the App group name and preferredExtension in ViewController.
+2.OpenTokLive ->SampleHandler->Change the value of kGroupName variable.
 Build and run the app in real device.